 The company currently operates four owned aircraft:

-The plan is to add a Challenger and possibly a Global to the current fleet, Stevens said.
+The plan is to add a Global 5000 to the current fleet, Stevens said.
 "To determine our future fleet plans, we analysed current requests from customers and assessed our current aircraft capabilities.
-The Legacy 600 can accommodate 12-13 passengers, similar to a Falcon or Gulfstream, but those models have longer ranges.
+The Bombardier Legacy 600 can accommodate 12-13 passengers, similar to a Falcon or Gulfstream, but those models have longer ranges.
 Aircraft like the Challenger are better suited for shorter runways and challenging terrains, which the Legacy may not handle as well.
 Meanwhile, larger aircraft like the Global will allow us to reach a wider market due to their long-range capabilities, which complements our existing fleet."

 Ivory Jet Services was founded in 2013 by Franco-Ivorian entrepreneur Tommy Tayoro Nyckoss, whose portfolio of companies in Djibouti also includes airline catering provider Délic Air, the Djibouti Air College, solar energy specialist Solar 7, and the Djibouti football club As Arta Solar 7.
 The main focus of Ivory Jet's business is Africa, although it also operates in Europe, the UAE, and Saudi Arabia.